nina-padgett/ETLProject/README.md

 # Data Sources
 COVID-19 Dataset of Case Counts and Death Counts imported directly from website: https://query.data.world/s/vk5mf4hyssjgd5iqtolztihap6xjpi

-US County Populations Dataset: uscensuspop2020.csv
+US County Populations Dataset: NST-EST2021-POP.csv
+location: datasets folder

 # Installation
 Code was tested using Python 3.8.
 The environment also needs pandas and sqlalchemy.
 The environment was setup as follows: